 This is a template for your project proposal.
 It does not have to be in perfect prose (point form is okay).
 However, it should clearly convey the intent and planning for the project.
 Please provide all of the information requested in this template.

-The proposal is worth 5%.
-Marks (1 per day) will be deducted for late submission.
 Please pay attention to the requirements for each section.
 All information requested is required.

 Project Title

 Project Team